• Home

 Picture

-BIGMOUTH fixes another weakness – poor response in low clarion
+BIGMOUTH fixes a unique weakness of the alto clarinet – poor response in low clarion

-THE FIX High overtone hiss is reduced by the BIGMOUTH Noise Filter, visible in the photo below.
+THE FIX Overtone hiss is reduced by the BIGMOUTH Noise Filter, visible in the photo below.
 It's a convoluted surface that supresses short wavelength (high pitch) sound.
 It is located in a segment of the bore that specifically influences the top B♭ up to low clarion D. It also helps darken and unify the whole instrument.

 Picture